About Two Felines

 They enjoy a sunny place to soak up the sun, but will abandon it if something is happening that needs their attention.
 They are active and full of love.
 Never a dull moment.

 I’m not an expert like my breeder friends, but what I can offer on this site is personal hands-on experience.
 My love for Siamese, doesn’t mean I don’t adore other cats.
-If I was unable to find a Siamese, I surely would have still got a cat.
+If I was unable to find a Siamese in 2020, I surely would have still got a cat.
 When we could travel (remember those days) if there was a cat, I would stop and talk to it.

 29 pages of information.
 Email address is all we require.